Web Interface

 Received Power (dBm)

-Default.
-For modelling the “carrier” so it discounts noise floor and bandwidth and is used widely in IoT / LPWAN, WiFi and consumer applications.
+Default units for consumers and operators.
+This is for modelling the carrier/signal only so it discounts noise floor and bandwidth and is used widely in IoT / LPWAN, WiFi and consumer applications.
 For full-bandwidth modelling see RSRP below.

 Field Strength (dBµV)